PYSON¶

 Returns a PYSON statement evaluated or not of a given string.

-contains a string.
+objectcontains a string.

 Statements¶

-The following statements can be used in PYSON
+The following statements can be used in PYSON.

 - class trytond.pyson.Eval(value[, default])¶

-object represents the PYSON Eval()
+An Eval() object represents the PYSON Eval()

 statement for evaluations.
 When evaluated, it returns the

-value of the statement named by value
+value of the statement named by value, if defined in the

-evaluation context, otherwise the default
+evaluation context, otherwise the default value (empty

 string by default).